Allergies and Tinnitus: How Are They Connected?

 Conditions associated with aural fullness are Meniere's disease, idiopathic sudden sensorineural hearing loss, temporomandibular disorders, tinnitus, and migraine.
 Around 30% of people with tinnitus experience aural fullness, and in 70% of these, the eardrums work fine.

+An ENT doctor or audiologist can do a test called a tympanogram (an ear drum test) which can quickly and accurately diagnose how well the eustachian tube is working.
 A normal tympanogram and ear exam with a sensation of clogged ears may represent aural fullness rather than ear pressure problems.
-This means that a migraine-like process may be what’s going on.
+This likely means that a migraine-like process may be what's going on.

 Allergies and tinnitus are connected through the migraine process

 There are many kinds of migraine that do not involve headaches.
 Recent research suggests that tinnitus may be related to a migraine-like process in the brain.
-In fact, migraine is being reclassified as a sensory processing disorder that’s triggered by neurogenic inflammation.
+In fact, migraine is being reclassified as a sensory processing disorder that's triggered by brain inflammation.
 The sensory hypersensitivity of migraine causes increased attention to the tinnitus sound in the brain.

 Numerous clinical studies have documented that migraines and allergic rhinitis frequently appear together in the same person.
 Further, both conditions share common elements, such as inflammation and histamine reactivity.
 Migraine attacks also seem to increase during allergy season.
 Finally, people with allergies often mistake associated migraine symptoms as being “sinus headaches” (see below).